Funeral procession for Pelé begins after thousands, including Brazil's president Lula da Silva, visited 24-hour wake - KESQ

 By Ben Church and Camilo Rocha, CNN

-A funeral procession which will take soccer great Pelé to his final resting place has begun Tuesday.
+Thousands lined the streets Tuesday as a funeral procession took soccer great Pelé to his final resting place.

-The procession started at the Urbano Caldeira Stadium, home of Pelé’s former club Santos, and his coffin will be carried through the streets of the city of Santos, including passing down the street where Pelé’s 100-year-old mother, Celeste Arantes, lives.
+It had started at the Urbano Caldeira Stadium, home of Pelé’s former club Santos, and his coffin was carried through the streets of the city of Santos, including the street where Pelé’s 100-year-old mother, Celeste Arantes, lives.

-It will continue to the Memorial Necrópole Ecumênica cemetery, where a private funeral will be held for family members.
+It continued to the Memorial Necrópole Ecumênica cemetery, where a private funeral would be held for family members.

 The three-time World Cup winner died on Thursday at the age of 82 from multiple organ failure due to the progression of colon cancer.